 From time to time, each Chapter Committee will extend a call to the ARMS community seeking new members to get involved.
-All current calls for vacancies on Chapter Committees are listed below.
+Current calls for vacancies on Chapter Committees are listed below.

 If you are interested in learning more, please contact the ARMS Executive Office, ARMSMembership@researchmanagement.org.au.